betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 ## Flashing Release Candidate firmware builds

-Release Candidates are special firmware builds that are provided to test 'nearly completed' firmware, late in the development of a new firmware version.
-For example, `4.5.0-RC2` is the second RC version of Betaflight; it was released for testing on 08-Jan-2024.
-Usually these builds are stable and are only made available for testing close to the time of the final release.
-Developers are always grateful for public testing of PR builds.
+Release Candidates are special firmware builds that are provided to test 'nearly completed' firmware.
+They are only available late in the development of a new firmware version, when we think it is almost ready.
+For example, `4.5.0-RC2` is the second RC version of Betaflight 4.5; it was released for testing on 08-Jan-2024.
+Usually these builds are stable.
+Developers really appreciate public testing of PR builds.

-To see Release Candidates in the firmware build list:
+To see Release Candidates:

 - Enable Expert Mode
 - Enable 'Show release candidates'